Technology on the Go: Using Mobile Devices

 Issues to Consider

-Data security is an increasingly hot topic for law firms, and law firm data includes data and communications on mobile devices.
-Yet in the most recent ABA survey, nearly 30 percent of lawyers said they don’t use any security measures at all when accessing Wi-Fi networks.
+Data security is an increasingly hot topic for law firms.
+And that data includes data and communications on mobile devices.
+Yet in the most recent ABA survey, about 58 percent of respondents said their firms don’t have a written policy for using mobile devices for work.
+And most lawyers don’t use basic security protections when using their mobile devices.
 Law firms should develop and enact policies to ensure that client data remains secure when lawyers access it outside the office.

-With 90 percent of lawyers doing business on cell phones, law firms must also decide whether to purchase mobile devices for lawyers, or to adopt a “bring your own device” policy that has them using their personal cell phones for client contact as well as for snapping photos of their kids.
+With nearly all lawyers doing business on cell phones, law firms must also decide whether to purchase mobile devices for lawyers, or to adopt a “bring your own device” policy that has them using their personal cell phones for client contact as well as for snapping photos of their kids.

 For the bring your own device approach, it’s important to develop a policy that includes safeguards for protecting sensitive data and educates users on best practices.
 The policy may focus on password and malware requirements, notification requirements in the event the device is lost or stolen, and education about the potential for personal data to be viewed or deleted if the device is compromised.
 And lawyers should be reminded of their ethical responsibilities to keep client communications and data confidential.